Special Education Graduate Programs at Bemidji State University

 Bemidji State’s MSped Program is for professional educators seeking extended knowledge of evidence-based practice in special education pedagogy.
 All special education courses are delivered online asynchronously, making it convenient for licensed teachers and professionals to complete a master’s degree while balancing work and personal commitments.

 Bemidji State University offers five Pathways to Special Education Licensure.
-Which one is right for you?
+Which of these pathways is right for you?
+Reach out to a program advisor to learn more.

 - Credit Requirements: 52 credits